NB Language of instruction is English

-Topics of AMDA – Fall semester include (1) logistic regression, (2) item response theory, (3) principal component analysis, confirmatory factor analysis and structural equation modeling, (4) nonparametric regression and nonparametric principal components analysis (using optimal scaling) and (5) meta-analysis.
+Topics of AMDA – Fall semester include (1) logistic regression, (2) item response theory, (3) principal component analysis andconfirmatory factor analysis (with a short extension to structural equation modeling), (4) nonparametric regression and nonparametric principal components analysis (using optimal scaling), and (5) meta-analysis.

 Topics of AMDA – Spring semester include (1) quasi-experimental design, (2) multilevel analysis including longitudinal analysis, (3) cluster analysis, (4) mediation and moderation, (5) missing data.

 The treatment of each topic in the course will have a similar structure, in particular:

 - Exposition of the situations in which a particular technique should be used and why, illustrated with an example from actual research, wherever possible.

 - A summary exposition of the basic principles and the working of the technique and how it can be applied to real data.

 - Discussion of the output of computer programs (mostly SPSS, sometimes specialised software) designed to carry out the analyses.

 - Participants have to hand in written work (assignments), on which grades are based.
 The assignments consist of a data analysis with the technique discussed in the current topic.